biometricITC/cPP-biometrics/4_Methodology/BS SD.md

-Various quality of PAIs can be created with, for example, smartphone cameras, compact or high-professional digital cameras however, it’s time consuming to create all possible PAIs using different devices.
+Various quality of PAIs can be created with, for example, smartphone cameras, compact or high-professional digital cameras however, it’s time consuming to create all possible PAIs using different tools.
 Therefore, this EA categorizes the tools into two or three levels to cover those variety of PAIs.

 High quality PAIs looks more similar to the real face however, it may show more